 Then you can throw the gnocchi into a boiling, salted pot of water for a short time until done.
 What we like to do, is make a LOT of homemade gnocchi and freeze whatever we don't eat.
 I literally have Food Saver bags of frozen gnocchi in my freezer right now from the last time we made them a few weeks ago!
 Now that is a quick and easy way to make a meal!

 A Gnocchi Board is a good way to get back to the basics.
 This is the original gnocchi-making machine! lol!
-This gnocchi board is a super affordable option (the average comes in under $10.00!) and one that is good to have on hand.
+This gnocchi board is a super affordable option.
+The average comes in under $10.00 so a gnocchi making board is a good tool to have on hand.
 You may want to try doing this the old fashioned way!

 I personally jumped on the gnocchi-making train and went right to the Cavatelli maker, but you may be interested in trying your hand at doing it this way!
 This gnocchi board is made by Fantes, which is the same company as the Cavatelli machine I recommended, and it is made in Italy with all natural beechwood.

 If you are looking for that perfect tray to make homemade ravioli in, you will want to check this one out.
 Simply roll out your pasta dough, press it into the molds and fill with whatever filling you want to make your ravioli with.
 And you can have fun and experiment here!!

 Press the rolled pasta out dough on top of the filled mold, press the two sheets of dough together and gently tear the ravioli apart.
 Voila!